liuzd1997/MPPI_UR5e_Manipulation/README.md

-# MPPI Control for UR5e Robot
+# MPPI Control for UR5e Robot: Efficient Manipulation in Presence of Dynamic Uncertainties Via Output-Sampled Model-Based Learning Control

 This repository contains a Model Predictive Path Integral (MPPI) controller implementation for the UR5e robot using ROS and Gazebo simulation.
 The controller features GPU acceleration using CUDA for improved performance.